 Through hard work and perseverance, Marquez completed her high school education through the SCOE Senior Extension Program and has remained determined to make a difference.
 As a proud recipient of the Gary K. Hart Resiliency Scholarship, her determination led her to work with youth in a local school district, focusing on social-emotional learning through sports.
 “When I started working with kids, it just did something to me,” said Marquez.
 “I found love, patience, compassion, and an ability to be unconditional to an extent that I didn’t know was possible to attain.”

-In her role as SCOE-Appointed Board Member Representing Students, Marquez facilitates weekly meetings of Student Advisory Committees at Nathaniel S. Colley, Sr. High and Elinor Lincoln Hickey Jr./Sr. High.
-Students participating in the advisory committees are provided opportunities to build their civic knowledge and leadership skills while collaborating on ideas for improving their school and community.
+In her role as SCOE-Appointed Board Member Representing Students, Marquez facilitates weekly meetings of Student Advisory Committees at two SCOE junior/senior high schools: Elinor Lincoln Hickey and Nathaniel S. Colley, Sr. The students participating in the advisory committees are provided opportunities to build civic knowledge and leadership skills while collaborating on ideas to improve their school and community.

 Marquez’s dedication to her role has not gone unnoticed.
 “Judith has been a fantastic addition to our team,” said Assistant Superintendent Jackie White.
 “Her commitment to bringing student voices to the forefront aligns with our goals and plans, particularly those related to improved teacher-student relationships.”